Tuesday's Scottish gossip

 Last updated on .From the section Scottish

-St Mirren have accepted bids of £350,000 for Scotland Under-21 midfielder Ethan Erhahon, 21, who is wanted by English League One clubs Portsmouth and Forest Green Rovers.
+St Mirren have accepted bids of £350,000 from English League One clubs Portsmouth and Forest Green Rovers for Scotland Under-21 midfielder Ethan Erhahon, 21.
 (Scottish Sun)

-Rangers manager Michael Beale has warned captain James Tavernier he will have to "look over his shoulder" following the rise and rise of young Ibrox full-back Adam Devine.
+Rangers manager Michael Beale has warned captain James Tavernier he will have to "look over his shoulder" following the rise of young Ibrox full-back Adam Devine.
 (Herald)

 Aberdeen boss Jim Goodwin hopes to have Vinny Besuijen available over the New Year period after allowing the Dutch attacking midfielder to go home for Christmas as he recovered from a sickness bug.
 (The Scotsman)